Preston N. Williams

 Profile

-In his years at Harvard, he has served in various capacities beyond his professorial role: He was Acting Dean of the Divinity School in 1974–75, and the acting and first director of Harvard's W. E. B. Du Bois Institute from 1975 to 1977.
-He was president of the American Academy of Religion, 1975–76, and president of the Society for Christian Ethics, 1974–75.
+In his years at Harvard, he has served in various capacities beyond his professorial role: He was Acting Dean of the Divinity School from 1974 to 1975 and the acting and first director of Harvard's W. E. B. Du Bois Institute from 1975 to 1977.
+He was the 1975–76 president of the American Academy of Religion and the 1974–75 president of the Society for Christian Ethics.
 From 1998 to 2008 he was the director of the Summer Leadership Institute, a program that brought religious leaders from urban settings to Harvard for two weeks of intensive classes on community development.
 His fields of interest are Christian ethics, social and economic justice, human rights, and African American experience.
 He is an ordained Presbyterian USA minister.

 Support